FernandoBasso/devnotes/content/Clojure/Vectors (Clojure).md

 ;=> [5 1 3]
 ```

 Or with `into`.
 Note the value 5 is made a vector.
-So first the new value `[5]` (as a vector itself) to be preppended, then the existing vector:
+So first the new value `[5]` (as a vector itself) to be prepended, then the existing vector:

 ```clojure
 (into [5] v)